itabara/nodejs-mongoose-intro/README.md

 #Mongoose

+(Note, these are notes for Chapter 5 from Amos Q. Haviv's "MEAN Web Development."
+Exerpts are for educational purposes).

 Mongoose is a Node.js module which acts as an ORM for MongoDB documents.
 However, Given the NoSQL environment, it is more fitting to say that Mongoose provides Object-Document Mapping (ODM).
 While MongoDB is a schemaless database, Mongoose